 The Planning Commission reviews all discretionary projects that require an entitlement for a general plan amendment, zone change, variance, conditional use permit, subdivision, and/or specific plan.
 The Commission acts as an advisory body to the City Council as well as a final decision-making body.
 The City Council acts as the appellate body for any decisions made by the Planning Commission.
 The permit requirements for residential uses depend on the type of project and the land use category.
 In the Multifamily land use category, projects with 40 or fewer units can be approved with only ministerial review (i.e., site plan review).
 Projects with a minimum of 20 percent of units affordable to lower-income households can also be approved ministerially.
 Projects with 41 or more units that to do not meet the affordability threshold require a conditional use permit (CUP) and are reviewed by the Planning Commission.
+Currently, multifamily developments in the MU, OD, GC, and SD zones require a CUP.
 The purposes of discretionary review (CUP) are: